saad-ken/calulator-frontend-mentor/README.md

-Calculator app made in react with styled components,with theme chnager.
+Calculator app made in react with styled components,with theme changer.